PART 2: Control

 2. Only Allow Trusted Access with Whitelist Rules

 For devices that are very purpose-specific, and only need access to specific services, you can configure rules to only allow trusted connections to come through.
 For example, on your Ring devices, you can block all internet access, but only allow access to ports required by Ring's services (IP addresses and ports).
 Learn more about allow/whitelist rules.
-(This feature is in early access, it will be available to general access soon)

 3. Block Unrecognized/Unused Open Ports